skip navigation

 I like sugar in my coffee

-in contrast to my tea
+in contrast to in my tea

 I like drinking my tea slowly